mlabs-haskell/plutus-simple-model/nix/README.md

-# Nix tools for Gero Wallet Governance
+# Nix tools for Mlabs Plutus Use Cases

 This directory contains all of the nix helper functions used to build our dependencies.